 B. A teleworking employee's work schedule may include any alternative work schedules allowed for by Article 7 of this Agreement.
 Employees may earn credit hours when teleworking, including weekends, subject to Article 7 and approval by the employee's supervisor.

-D. The Employer reserves the right to direct an employee scheduled for telework to report to his or her Official Duty Station in circumstances deemed necessary by the Employer to meet mission, staffing and/or workload requirements such as: meetings, receiving work assignments, training, travel, absences of other employees, emergency situations, or other situations deemed necessary by the Employer to meet mission, staffing and/or workload requirements.
-The Employer will give the employee as much notice as possible of the need to report to the Official Duty Station.
+C. In addition to duties specifically outlined in the Telework Agreement, the Employer reserves the right to direct an employee scheduled for telework to report to their Reporting Office (or temporary duty location, if applicable) in circumstances deemed necessary by the Employer to meet mission, staffing and/or workload requirements such as: meetings, receiving work assignments, training, travel, absences of other employees, emergency situations, or other situations deemed necessary by the Employer to meet mission, staffing and/or workload requirements.
+The Employer will give the employee as much notice as possible of the need to report to the Reporting Office.

-Section 15 - Technology, Equipment and Supplies
+Section 16 - Technology, Equipment and Supplies

-C. An employee must comply with all relevant information technology security measures, including password protection and data encryption, so that Privacy Act and other security standards are not compromised.
+E. An employee must comply with all relevant information technology security measures, including password protection and data encryption, so that Privacy Act and other security standards are not compromised.

-D. An employee’s supervisor may require the employee to use any SEC-provided technology (e.g., cameras, soft phones, and conferencing technology) while the employee is working.
+F. An employee’s supervisor may require the employee to use any SEC-provided technology (e.g., cameras, soft phones, and conferencing technology) while the employee is working.
 However, cameras only need to be turned on for meetings upon request.

-Section 16 - Protection of Government Records
+Section 17 - Protection of Government Records